 Periorbital veins (POV) are often a cause of cosmetic concern for patients.
-POVs are superficial veins which start at the bridge of the nose and stretch below or above the eye to join venous branches on the lateral forehead and scalp.
-Under normal circumstances, periorbital veins are barely visible to the human eye.
+POVs are superficial veins that start at the bridge of the nose and stretch below or above the eye to join venous branches on the temples and scalp.
+Periorbital veins are often barely visible to the human eye but may be more visible for those with pale skin or as we age.

 Can periorbital veins be a cause of discomfort?